KadirOrcunAltunel/SentimentAnalysis/README.md

 ## References

 The full list of references can be found in the accompanying paper.
+Please refer to [References](References.md)

 ## Code and Experiments